Reviews

 Bookbinding Pocket Kit by Cleverhands

-Once again, Cleverhands presents yet another fantastic product with its pocket-size miniature book making kit.
+Next up is yet another fantastic product by Cleverhands, this time, a pocket-sized book making kit!
 It’s not only adorable but also very affordable, costing under $20.
 This kit includes paper, a binder needle, waxed linen thread, clips, and a heavy-duty push pin for hole punching.

 And because some of the best things in life come in tiny packages, your bundle will include multiple projects vs. one: a side-sewn notebook, magic one-sheet mini book, serpentine accordion mini book, and pamphlet stitch notebook.

 Each project is divided into individual packages, so don’t worry about figuring out what goes where on your own!
-One of the highlights of this book making kit is that instructions are super easy to follow and include lots of illustrations that make learning easy.
+One of the perks of this book making kit is that instructions are super easy to follow and include lots of easy-to-follow illustrations.

 This book making kit is a great way to dip your toe into the craft without making a big commitment, although we have a feeling you’ll want to dive into some of the brand’s larger sets once you get the gist of things!
 Mini Cleverhands kits are shipped from the US and delivered worldwide.